devanfer02/E-Commerce/README.md

 ## E Commerce API

 ### How to Play
-1. Configure application.properties
+1. Configure .env file
-2. Make sure dependancies already installed
+2. Make sure dependencies already installed
-3. Run the main methdo
+3. Run the main method

 ### Documentation
 Refer to [this](./docs/Documentation.md) documentation about this api.